carlmonnaert/Compiler/README.md

 # Compiling/interpreting in RISK-V tools for a set of simplified programming languages such as Python and C

-## Getting started
+## Description :
 You will find **2 subprojects** in this repository :
+- A C compiler for RISK-V architectures handlind the main features of the C language (such as pointers).
 - An interpreter for a simplified version of Python (that we called PtiPython), which interprets Python code in C

-- A C compiler for RISK-V architectures handlind the main features of the C language (such as pointers).
+## Getting started :
 ### C compiler
 For this project, the files are located in [eval_micro_C](eval_micro_C).
 To use the compiler, write C code in [file.c](file.c) and run [compile.sh](compile.sh)